Data

 In order to extract the rich information found within complex unstructured EHR, annotation tools are necessary.
 Sophistication of such tools varies and many different types can be publicly accessed.

 Our NLP pipeline is reliant on NILE (Narrative Information Linear Extraction) for rule-based annotation or weak labeling [1].
-To deploy a distributed framework that incorporates HPC, a wrapper interface to the Java Runtime Environment (JRE) was used to distribute NILE’s workload across computing resources.
-NILE allows for both the addition of novel observation definitions (i.e. phenotype mentions), and word-sense modifier (i.e. negations, temporal modifiers.)
+NILE allows for both the addition of novel observation definitions (i.e. phenotype mentions), and word-sense modifier (i.e. negations, temporal modifiers).
 Lexicons developed with data-driven methods can be trivially added to existing NILE configurations.

 1.Yu, S., Cai, T., & Cai, T. (2013).
 NILE: fast natural language processing for electronic health records. arXiv preprint arXiv:1311.6063.